-ElasticPress is the WordPress plugin that bridges WP_Query to Elasticsearch.
-The integration is a one-line flag ('ep_integrate' => true) but the surrounding plumbing matters: which post types are indexable, which fields get indexed and weighted, how to reindex after bulk imports without taking the site down, and the question almost no tutorial answers honestly: does Elasticsearch actually beat MySQL FULLTEXT for your data, or are you adding a moving part for no real benefit?
+ElasticPress is a WordPress plugin that routes WP_Query through Elasticsearch by adding 'ep_integrate' => true to the query args, so the query hits Elasticsearch instead of MySQL.
+The flag is one line, but the surrounding plumbing matters: which post types are indexable, which fields get indexed and weighted, how to reindex after bulk imports without taking the site down, and the question almost no tutorial answers honestly: does Elasticsearch actually beat MySQL FULLTEXT for your data, or are you adding a moving part for no real benefit?
 Below: the full setup walkthrough, the production patterns that keep the index from rotting, faceted search with aggregations, and the cost/benefit honest answer.

 How do I use ElasticPress with WP_Query?